miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Selecting too many histories during selection will crash the game.
 If dialogues are looping re-bind "use" away from any mousebutton.
 "Bad inline model" error means you continued an incompatible save.
+On "failed to load the launcher" error check game/patch location.

 Patch Permission: